coolinmc6/design-ux-ui/UMI-Intro-to-User-Experience/Notes.md

 ## Part 3: UX Research Overview - Part 2

+### Script for Micro-Usability Test Plan

+#### Preamble
+Hi, my name is Stanley,

+Thank you so much for coming.
+How are you today?
+Today we’d like you to help us understand how well the site Cars.com help people explore and find cars they want.
+So, we’d like you to do a couple of tasks using the site and collect your feedback.
+Specifically we’d like to know what you think about the site, and what works and doesn’t work for you.
+Your feedback will help us learn how we can improve the site.

+Before we start, here are several things I’d like you to know.
+First of all, we’re testing the site but not you.
+There’s nothing you can do wrong.
+So don’t worry about making any mistakes.
+If you cannot get something to work, or you think there’s anything broken or wrong or weird or confusing, it is not your fault but the system’s fault.
+Please let us know exactly what you think about the site.
+You can be honest.
+You won’t hurt anyone’s feelings if you say something bad about it.
+This is actually why we are bringing you here today to let us know which part of the site doesn’t do a good job.

+I’ll tell you what tasks to do using the site.
+After you start, please try to focus on the tasks, but I may ask you a few questions during test.
+You can also ask me questions, but I may not be able to answer all of them, because we’re trying to observe what people do when there’s no one sitting next to them.
+But I’ll try to answer questions you still have when we are done.

+As we go along, I’m going to ask you to think aloud, which means that you speak all of your thoughts while you’re using the site, for example: what you’re looking at, what you’re trying to do, what you’re doing and thinking, why you’re doing and thinking that way.
+If you can’t find a way to complete a task and you think you’re stuck, let me know and you can move on to the next one.
+For each task you’re asked to do, tell me “I’m done” when you think you are done.

+**Do you have any questions for me before we begin?**

+#### Pre-Test Questions

+Before we look at the site, I’d like to ask you just a few quick questions.

+1. First, what’s your occupation?

+2. Roughly how many hours a week would you say you spend using the Internet, including email and messaging?

+3. How often do you shop online, and what types of products do you purchase online?

+4. Can you tell us a couple of your favorite sites for shopping?

+**Now I’m going to ask your experience of purchasing vehicles.**

+1. How many vehicles have you owned

+2. How many times have you purchased vehicles online?

+3. What factors do you consider when you buy a vehicle?

+**Follow up: which factor is most important to you?**

+1. How far are you willing to travel to a dealer to buy a automobile?

+**Read Description (20 seconds)**

+Now I’m going to ask you to do some specific tasks.
+I’ll read each one out loud and here’s a printed copy for your reference.

+And again, it’d be much helpful if you can think out loud as you go along.

+#### Task 1: (10 minutes)

+A family member of yours asks if you can find a car for her using Cars.com because she has been very busy recently.
+She wants to buy a used Honda Civic that:

+- Is not older than 3 years
+- Uses automatic transmission
+- Is under $20,000 US dollars
+- Is either grey, white, or black.
+- She also doesn’t want to travel too far away from home, and she wants the car to be as cheap as possible.

+**Find two cars based on her preference.**

+Great thanks, here’s the the second thing I’d like you to do

+#### Task 2: (10 minutes)

+You are in the market for a new car.
+You have saved $4000 for a down payment and have determined that you can afford a monthly payment of at most $400 towards a five-year car loan.
+Figure out the maximum price you can afford for a new car.

+#### Task 3: (15 minutes)

+You want to buy a new car using Cars.com that fits into your budget (as determined in the previous task).
+Use Cars.com to find a car for yourself, using using your own criteria, such as price, appearance, and engine.
+Find at least two cars that you’re interested in and put them in your list so that you can compare them later.

+#### Task 4 (optional)

+You have saved two cars, and now you want to compare the cars.
+Choose one you like the most. and plan your visit to the dealer(s) on this weekend that sells the car.
+In addition, find out what other cars are also available at the dealers.

+#### Debriefing (1-2 minutes)
+That was great.
+Thank you for the feedback, We have learned so much from you.
+Now I’m going to wrap up with a couple of questions”

+1. Which part of the site did you find difficult or easy to use for the tasks?

+2. Is there anything on the interface that didn't make sense to you, or is confusing to you?

+3. I noticed that you… (fill in with questions around what you noticed about their actions)

+4. What were you thinking when you… (fill in with questions around what)

+**Do you have any final comments or questions?**

+..

+OK Thank you so much again for your time and participation.
+If you have any other thoughts or ideas coming up, please let me know.

 [back to top](#top)

 ## Part 4: UX Design Overview - Part 1